On our doorstep, the Ardnamurchan distillery provides tours and tasting sessions from Easter through to October. http://www.adelphidistillery.com

 Walking and Hiking

-There are two many wonderful walks and hikes to mention individually but we would recommend looking at the Walk Highlands, Ardnamurchan.com and Wild Lochaber websites for some inspiration www.walkhighlands.co.uk; www.ardnamurchan.com; www.wildlochaber.com.
-If hillwalking is your thing then Ben Hiant, Ben Laga and Ben Resipole are all easily accessible, with Ben Nevis slightly further afield.
-For more gentle walks, the ancient Sunart Woods are a picturesque place to start.
-We provide OS Survery maps and local walking guides at the Lodge for your use
+There are too many wonderful walks and hikes to mention individually but we would recommend looking at the Walk Highlands, Ardnamurchan.com and Wild Lochaber websites for some inspiration www.walkhighlands.co.uk; www.ardnamurchan.com; www.wildlochaber.com.
+If hillwalking is your thing then Ben Hiant, Ben Laga and Ben Resipole are all easily accessible.
+For the more adventurous, there are mountains at Glenfinnan & Ardgour, and Ben Nevis is slightly further afield.
+For more gentle walks, the ancient Sunart Woods are a picturesque place to start, and there is an RSPB walk just 5 minutes drive from the lodge.

 Kayaking and canoeing tours may be arranged through Otter Adventures in Strontian https://otter-adventures.co.uk.
 Seeing the peninsula by land is one thing, seeing it by water gives a totally different perspective and a new opportunity to get close to the wildlife.